Contesting a will and contentious probate

 There is a strict time limit of six months from the issue of the grant of representation or probate in which a disappointed beneficiary claim must be made.
 It is possible to extend this deadline in exceptional circumstances.

 Any delay could prevent a claim from being brought.
-We recommend you seek legal advice as soon as possible.
+We recommend you seek legal advice as soon as possible from a contentious probate solicitor.

 There are strict and complex procedures in place for defending against a disappointed beneficiary claim.
 If you are not familiar with these procedures, it is essential that you choose to work with a law firm with extensive and proven experience.